Presencial, Online, Streaming

 Objectives:

-To know in detail all the corporate-commercial legal aspects to be taken into account in transaction processes.
+To know in detail all the corporate and commercial legal aspects that must be taken into account in transaction processes.

 Syllabus:

-• Introduction to corporate-commercial legal elements in corporate transactions.
+• Introduction to corporate and commercial legal elements in corporate transactions.

 • Non-disclosure agreements (NDA): Purpose, structure and legal considerations.